llm-bible/llm-bible.github.io/_publications/arndt2023ai.markdown

 ---
 layout: publication
-title: AI And Education: An Investigation Into The Use Of Chatgpt For Systems Thinking
+title: AI And Education\: An Investigation Into The Use Of Chatgpt For Systems Thinking
 authors: Arndt Holger
 conference: "Arxiv"
 year: 2023